-The report must be endorsed by the Treaty Trade Officer or Authorised Executive and should include a statement to confirm the Australian Community member's compliance with the Act, Regulation and membership conditions.
+The report must be endorsed by the Authorised Executive and should include a statement to confirm the Australian Community member's compliance with the Act, Regulation and membership conditions.
 Known or suspected security incidents are to be included in the Australian Community member's annual compliance report.